 “Only in the past five years has GaN semiconductor technology matured enough to enable higher-power blue diodes for industrial applications,” said Pelaprat.

 While it took a long time for science to master the first blue diodes, the progress in ramping up power and efficiency has happened faster than that of IR diodes, since the semiconductor processes established for IR had already paved the way for blue sources.

-Osram’s senior product manager Thomas Brandes says, “It’s been really amazing to see the technology improve from the first commercial direct green diode in 2012 to kilowatt packages in the blue today.
+Thomas Brandes, senior product manager at optoelectronics manufacturer Osram Opto Semiconductors (Regensburg, Germany), says, “It’s been really amazing to see the technology improve from the first commercial direct green diode in 2012 to kilowatt packages in the blue today.
 The development of high-powered blue diodes has happened quickly in just a few years.”

 Left: A blue laser leaves smooth marks in copper (top) and gold (center).
 The blue-to-IR absorption ratio of commonly welded metals (bottom).
 [Laserline GmbH, Germany / Nuburu]